TheNosiriN/HexoThreading/README.md

 ****
 - **Worker Threads**: They are threads live until explicitly destroyed.
 They take in data and function to run at every task you submit.
-They cannot be joined but they can be waited on by measuring it's taskQueue size.
+They cannot be joined but they can be waited on by watching it's taskQueue size.

 ```c++
 HXWorkerThread t = hxt.SpawnWorkerThread();